StrategyComics Chapter 3: Deplatform Blueprint

 Why this blueprint exists between Foundations and implementation

 Your StrategyComic Foundations map out how your entire buyer experience works together.
 Each part of the customer's narrative.
-Each opportunity to take along that journey.
+Each opportunity to create along that journey.
 All defined in one place to create a coherent, unified experience customers genuinely enjoy progressing through.

 But knowing what the experience should be is different from knowing how to build it.